 - (a) DEA3 and DEA2 are the only approved algorithms for the protection of interchange information (full details of these algorithms may be found in the Australian standards AS 2805.5.4 and AS 2805.5.3 respectively). - (b) DEA3 keys are 128 bits in length (effectively 112 bits) and are generally referred to as triple DES or 3DES keys (the corresponding encryption algorithm is specified in AS 2805.5.4).
-Triple DES may also be acceptably implemented using a key length of 192 bits (effectively 168 bits). - (c) DEA3 with a key length of 128 bits and DEA2 with key lengths equal to, or greater than 2048 bits are the minimum acceptable requirements for the effective protection of interchange information at the time of the issuance of this document. - (d) In accordance with AS 2805.3.1, DEA3 must be used for PIN encipherment.
-Acquirers who do not comply with this requirement are responsible for any Issuer loss (direct or indirect) arising from the compromise of PIN data due to a breach of this requirement.
+Triple DES may also be acceptably implemented using a key length of 192 bits (effectively 168 bits). - (c) DEA3 with a key length of 128 bits and DEA2 with key lengths equal to, or greater than 2048 bits are the minimum acceptable requirements for the effective protection of interchange information at the time of the issuance of this document. - (d) In accordance with AS 2805.3.1, DEA3 must be used for PIN ^{Am}{effe} encipherment.
+Acquirers who do not comply with this requirement are ^{16.} responsible for any Issuer loss (direct or indirect) arising from the compromise of PIN data due to a breach of this requirement.

-Amended effective

-4.5 IAC Interchange Links

-4.5.1 IAC Interchange Security Requirements

-For all IAC Interchange Links, Issuers and Acquirers must ensure that:

-(a) security for Transactions processed over that IAC Interchange Link complies with: AS 2805.6 series:

-- (b) security for Transactions from Terminal to Acquirer and from Acquirer to Issuer complies with: AS 2805.6 series; - (c) PIN security and encryption complies with AS 2805.
-3.1 and clause 4.8 of this IAC Code Set Volume 4:

-- (d) Key management practices comply with AS 2805.6.1; - (e) Message Authentication must apply to all IAC Interchange Links;

-- (f) The Message Authentication Code (MAC) must be calculated using, as a minimum, a DEA 3 (128-bit) key, Triple-DES and an algorithm conforming to AS 2805.4.1; and - (g) all interchange PIN and MAC cryptographic functions must be performed within an SCM that is an Approved Device.

-4.5.2 Key Management Practices - IAC Interchange Links
+4.5 IAC IAC Interchange Links 4.5.1 IAC IAC Interchange Security Requirements For a For all IAC Interchange Links, Issuers and Acquirers must ensure that: (a) security for Transactions processed over that IAC Interchange Link complies with: AS 2805.6 series; Amended effective 1.1.20 (b) security for Transactions from Terminal to Acquirer and from Acquirer to Issuer complies with: AS 2805.6 series; (c) PIN security and encryption complies with AS 2805.
+3.1 and clause 4.8 of this IAC Code Set Volume 4; Amended effective 29.4.16 (d) Key management practices comply with AS 2805.6.1; (e) Message Authentication must apply to all IAC Interchange Links; Amended effective 1.1.20 (f) The Message Authentication Code (MAC) must be calculated using, as a minimum, a DEA 3 (128-bit) key, Triple-DES and an algorithm conforming to AS 2805.4.1; and (g) all interchange PIN and MAC cryptographic functions must be performed within an SCM that is an Approved Device.
+Amended effective 16.12.21 4.5.2 Key Management Practices - IAC Interchange Links